tahasevim/config2env/README.md

 # config2env

-config2env is a simple CLI tool that exports your configuration files in various formats such as JSON, YAML to Unix environment variables.
+config2env is a simple CLI tool that converts your JSON and YAML configuration files to Unix environment variables.

 **Note:** For now, only JSON and YAML files are supported.
 TOML and HCL formats also will be supported.